 But Diggers Rest was "put on the map" by being the location for the first controlled powered flight of an aeroplane undertaken in Australia (not actually the first according to Wikipedia).

-The trophy reads "Australian Cannonball Cup" but the medals given to drivers read "Australian Cannonball Run".
+The trophy and most of the event's paperwork reads "Australian Cannonball Cup" but the medals given to drivers read "Australian Cannonball Run".

 I managed to track down someone involved in public relations for the race.
 They were hoping to never hear about the race ever again so weren't so happy to hear from me and didn't want to be involved.
 They shall remain anonymous here.